ioBroker/ioBroker.history/README.md

 The script can be run without any analyze step beforehand then you need to set the startdata as parameter and it will simply convert anything from that timepoint backwards in time.
 When you have run an analyze before and the earliestDBValues.json file exists then only these datapoints are converted, unless you use parameters to change that.
-When an analyze was run before and the datafiles are used, they are also updated with all converted data , so a second run will normally not generate duplicates.
+When an analyze was run before and the datafiles are used, they are also updated with all converted data, so a second run will normally not generate duplicates.
-To reset the data delete the File "earliestDBValues.json" and/or "existingDBValues.json".
+To reset the data delete the File "earliestDBValues.json", "existingDBValues.json" and/or "existingDBTypes.json".

 The Converter then goes backward in time through all the days available as data and will determine which data to transfer to InfluxDB.